 There are more and more of these realtors cropping up every day.
-Once you have found one, the process of buying your house can proceed almost exactly the same as with any other house purchase.
+Once you have found one, the process of buying your house can proceed almost the same as with any other house purchase.

 The only difference is that when it comes time to transfer your funds to the real estate company, you transfer Bitcoin rather than cash.

-If you can’t find a realtor who accepts cryptocurrency, then you can always go for a private sale.
+If you can’t find a realtor who accepts cryptocurrency, you can always go for a private sale.

 Obviously, this depends on you finding a seller who is willing to accept this form of payment.
 If you do so, you’ll be able to transfer the funds from your digital wallet to theirs.
 You’ll still need to get the lawyers on the case to ensure that all the paperwork is above board; you don’t want to transfer all your Bitcoin only to find you don’t own the property.